subirvarma/GeneralCognitics/_posts/Deutsch.md

 - How trading patterns can cause market volatility
 - The Power Law and Self Organized Criticality (SoC), non-equilibrieum models.
 Natural Systems that obey this law: Eartquakes, forest fires, volcanic activity
 - Power Law in human systems (Zipf)
-- Model for Firms, power laws in these models, how individual behavior can be used to explain rise and fall of firms
+- Model for Firms, power laws for sizes of firms, how individual behavior can be used to explain rise and fall of firms
--
+- Models for alliances, corporate and political, Axelrod model
+- Schelling model, p389.
+How macrobehavior cannot be predicted from individual behavior, racial segregation
+- Hysterisis effects in crime stats, Ormerod and Campbell model
+- Models for human culture, formation of stable cultural differences
+- Sugarscape: Models for society, emergence of in-equality
+- Graph models, small world models, models for the web,